 - Choose the install folder (the default is preferred).

 Once the installation is complete, the following two shortcuts are added to your desktop:

-- AppStudio for ArcGIS—For configuring and managing your apps
+- ArcGIS AppStudio—For configuring and managing your apps

-- Qt Creator (AppStudio for ArcGIS)—For editing your apps
+- Qt Creator (ArcGIS AppStudio)—For editing your apps

 The application files are located in the user folder under \Applications\ArcGIS\AppStudio.
 On Windows, this would be as follows:

-On Mac and Linux, this would be as follows:
+On macOS and Ubuntu, this would be as follows:

 Typically you will not edit these files.
 If you want to uninstall AppStudio, browse to this folder and choose Uninstall AppStudio.

-Apps, templates, and data files are located in the user folder under C:\Users\UserName\ArcGIS\AppStudio (on Windows), or Home\ArcGIS\AppStudio (on Mac and Linux).
+Apps, templates, and data files are located in the user folder under C:\Users\UserName\ArcGIS\AppStudio (on Windows), or Home\ArcGIS\AppStudio (on macOS and Ubuntu).